tlstkr/Product-Recommendation-Chatbot/README.md

 `app/datasets` folder contains 2 files:
 - articles.csv is the original dataset of garments in the stock
 - extended_articles.csv contains preprocessed data from articles.csv.
-It is extended with material type, seasonality and occasion features
+It is extended with material type, seasonality and occasion features as well as saved text and image embeddings

 ## Set up